 Seitan is a vegan meat alternative made from wheat gluten, spices, salt, and water.
-Chinese Buddhist monks of the Seventh Century were the first to discover how to separate the gluten from wheat.
-They discovered that seitan makes an excellent meat replacement—it’s chewy, satisfying, and flavorful.
+Chinese Buddhist monks of the Seventh Century were the first to figure out that by pouring water over flour, you can separate out the wheat protein.
+They then discovered that this seitan makes a superb meat replacement—it’s chewy, satisfying, and flavorful.

 During the 1970s, America’s counterculture experimented with vegetarianism, and seitan became a staple at communes.
 Seitan’s popularity within the counterculture no doubt arose from the fact that it was one of the cheapest sources of protein imaginable.
 Plus, a seitan-based meal will fill you up for hours.

 Purchasing Seitan Products

-Many of the vegan meats made by Field Roast Grain Meat Co. and Upton’s Naturals consist mostly of seitan (which can appear on the ingredients list as either seitan or as wheat gluten).
-You can find these as well as several other seitan-based products in the refrigerated section of most natural food stores.
+The vegan meats made by companies like Field Roast Grain Meat Co. and Upton’s Naturals consist mostly of seitan.
+These products as well as several other seitan-based brands are sold in the refrigerated section at any natural food store.
+Note that the ingredients panel of these products will sometimes list wheat gluten rather than seitan.

-You can buy seitan in the refrigerated section of most health food stores.
-There are a million ways to prepare it.
+There are countless ways to prepare seitan.
 Here’s my favorite: slice thinly and lightly sauté, then serve on a baguette with a heap of fried onions and vegan barbecue sauce.
+To take your your sandwich up another notch, add a couple slices of melted vegan cheese.

-Countless vegan cookbooks feature at least a few seitan recipes, and there’s even an all-vegan cookbook devoted entirely to seitan: Crafting Seitan, by Skye Michael Conroy.
+Many vegan cookbooks feature seitan recipes.
+There’s even a title devoted entirely to seitan: Crafting Seitan, by Skye Michael Conroy.